Rsverma/Learn-CSharp/README.md

 ## Introduction to Computer Science

 This course will introduce you to the world of computer science.
-Students who have been introduced to programming, either from the courses above or through study elsewhere, should take this course for a flavor of the material to come.
+Students who have never studied CS should take this course for a flavor of the material to come.
 If you finish the course wanting more, Computer Science is likely for you!

 **Topics covered**:
 `computation`